HashedDev/RoFind-for-CLI/readme.md

 After that type `tar -C /usr/local -xzf go1.15.6.linux-amd64.tar.gz`.
 If you've done that, type `export PATH=$PATH:/usr/local/go/bin`.
 Check if it is installed correctly by creating a Command Prompt and typing `go version`.
+## How to start
+Create or open your console in the extracted folder of the zip, tar.
+Type `go build` and to start `./main` or `go run main.go`.
 ## Pros & Cons
 ### Pros
 1. It works on any operating system with GoLang installed.